Anurag-Zalke/CodeAlpha_Task4_Music_Player/README.md

 Once you have created your app, you will have access to the app credentials.

-Copy the client ID and paste it in spotify js instead of the placeholder YOUR_SPOTIFY_CLIENT_ID.
+Copy the client ID and paste it in spotify.js file instead of the placeholder YOUR_SPOTIFY_CLIENT_ID.

 # Getting Started with Create React App